The Pretani Tribes of Scotland: Society, Belief, and Ritual (~600 BCE - ~200 CE)

 Introduction and Chronological Framework

 For much of this long era, these indigenous cultures maintained a wholly oral tradition, lacking a formal writing system until later centuries.
-Our primary historical insights into the later stages of this period come from Roman authors, most notably Ptolemy, who documented tribal names in Latinized or Hellenized forms.
-These recorded names constitute exonyms, labels imposed by external observers, and do not reflect the self-identified names, or endonyms, utilized by the tribes themselves.
+Our primary historical insights into the later stages of this period come from Roman authors, most notably Ptolemy, who documented tribal names in Latinised or Hellenised forms.
+These recorded names constitute exonyms, labels imposed by external observers, and do not reflect the self-identified names, or endonyms, utilised by the tribes themselves.
 This fundamental limitation of the historical record is a central concern when attempting to ascertain the "proper names" of these groups.

 This long era of independent development concluded around 200 CE.
 This date effectively marks a point of no return.
 By 200 CE, after more than a century of direct conflict that began in earnest with the Agricolan campaigns and the battle of Mons Graupius around 84 AD, the old Pretani world was gone.
 Their society had been irrevocably altered by new trade dynamics, military pressures, and the social restructuring required to face the Roman threat.
 This date places the culture right before the final, intense crucible of the Severan campaigns (208-211 CE), which would see the emergence of the great Caledonii and Maeatae confederations and cement the foundations of the "Pictish" identity that followed.